Exporting a vehicle with a Dutch registration number

 - the vehicle is insured for these 14 days (or for as long as the PTI is valid);

-- you put the existing registration number on white number plates with black letters/number and affix this to your vehicle.
-You can make the number plates yourself on card.
-Or you can have them made at an approved number plate manufacturer (pdf, 578kb), after showing the registration card or registration certificate part 1A (vehicle certificate).
+- you put the existing licence plate numbers on to white plates using black indelible ink.
+You can make the licence plates yourself.
+Make sure that the licence plate is legible in bad weather as well.
+Or you can have them made at an approved number plate manufacturer (pdf, 598kb), after showing the registration card or registration certificate part 1A (vehicle certificate).

 - If the vehicle is going to a country outside the European Union, you will also have to go to customs to make an ‘Export Declaration’.